|1 bedroom apartments :||1|

 The area that is prefered by families is Soho, it is just on the side of Lan Kwai Fong, but not as busy or noisy during the early hours.
 Soho is still an expensive place to live, but has a slightly slower pace of life than Central.
 Having said this, the area still offers high rise living options, mainly accommodating expat families.

-Rooms in Hong Kong
+Types of Accommodations in Hong Kong

 As you may have gathered from reading this guide, Hong Kong is expensive and geared towards a high paced high earning type of living situation.
 However, for those looking to move to the city to study or complete and internship, there are cheaper options available within the city.
 One of the most affordable ways to live in the city is to find a room for rent in Hong Kong, this is a great way to live and work in the city without giving the majority of the paycheque to the landlord.